 Q. What size bag should I buy?

-A. As a general rule, go for a carry-on no larger than 45 inches (length plus width plus height) and a checked bag no larger than 62 inches (length plus width plus height), which are the standard for most major airlines in the U.S. Although you may want bring as large a bag as you can on the plane, remember that if you can't lift your carry-on bag above your head, you will not be able to place in the overhead bin.
+A. As a general rule, go for a carry-on no larger than 45 inches (length plus width plus height) and a checked bag no larger than 62 inches (length plus width plus height), which are the standard for most major airlines in the U.S. Although you may want bring as large a bag as you can on the plane, remember that if you can't lift your carry-on bag above your head, you will not be able to place it in the overhead bin.

 When flying on a smaller airline in a foreign country, acceptable baggage weight and size requirements can be a crapshoot.
 You don't want to discover that you have to leave behind one of your bags or pay extra fees when you attempt to board a 20-seat plane for a domestic flight in Costa Rica.
 Check baggage requirements for each flight on your itinerary.